-It’s thanks to JBA Speed Shop that the four-year build of Edgar Carlson’s highly evolved Super Snake came to its conclusion.
-Having made his money in the restaurant business in Houston, Texas, Carlson understood that patience and focus were essential if his Mustang was going to be right, and he developed a clear set of expectations for JBA to pursue.
-“Jay understood what I wanted – something advanced, technical and black, full of detail, dripping with power.
-I have lots of friends who own nice European cars, so I wanted a domestic that was built to that level, like AMG had built a Mustang.
-Plus, it had to be capable of running 200mph at the Texas Mile.”
+The four-year build of Edgar Carlson’s highly evolved Super Snake came to conclusion, thanks to JBA.
+As a restaurant mogul in Houston, TX, Carlson understood that patience and focus were essential if his Mustang was going to be right and he developed a clear set of expectations for JBA to pursue.
+“J. Bittle understood what I wanted,” Carlson said.
+“Something advanced, technical and black, full of detail and dripping with power.
+I have lots of friends who own nice European cars, so I wanted a domestic that was built to that level—like AMG had built a Mustang.
+Plus, it had to be capable of running 200 mph at The Texas Mile,” he said.

-Carlson had originally intended for Shelby to build him a Super Snake, their turn-key 600-horse up-rated GT500.
-However, thanks to some business “challenges” and an uncooperative economy, the Dallas based Shelby mod shop, Quantum, was unable to finish the car.
+Carlson had originally intended for Shelby to build him a Super Snake, their turnkey 600-horse up-rated GT500.
+However, the Dallas-based Shelby mod shop, Quantum, was unable to finish the car.
 The buildup of Carlson’s Shelby (which had only 100 miles on it at the time) had stalled.
 Tick-tock, tick-tock.
 Fortunately, Shelby’s shop in Las Vegas stepped in at Carlson’s behest and got the project back underway.
 Meanwhile, 2010 had become 2012.

 A Griggs Racing complete torque-arm rear suspension for Carlson’s Shelby (which was originally installed at Shelby) was bolted in at the Las Vegas facility.
 Since JBA is a certified Griggs installer, setting up proper adjustments and corner-weighting the car was a another order of business.
 It now sits almost perfectly 50/50 corner bias, and the Griggs hardware works as well as Bruce Griggs said it would.
 These details were in addition to countless others that JBA sorted out: custom painted (car color) roll cage with back seat delete, custom bodywork and aero, fire control, safety harnesses equipment, augmented cooling, special exhaust parts and custom interior parts (down to the stitching on the Recaros).

-There was an upside to the extended build-time that had affected the creation of Ed Carlson’s Mustang – what had been a brand new Mustang is now five years old, and in that time, the parts available for it had expanded exponentially (as Mustang fans would expect).
+There was an upside to the extended build time that had affected the creation of Ed Carlson’s Mustang—what had been a brand new Mustang was now five years old.
+As a result, in that time, the parts available for it had expanded significantly.
 This time provided “soak” for Carlson and JBA, who were able to come to grips with exactly what the Shelby’s owner wanted it to be.
 JBA’s advanced understanding of the SN-197 platform Mustang meant that they could turn a very expensive collection of performance parts into a standout Shelby 1000 Super Snake.